ajs17/ajsmith/content/portfolio/index.md

 ### Web site

-Complete marketing and ECommerce solution using a responsive Wordpress site with WooCommerce and Shipstation among other integrations.
+Complete marketing and e-commerce solution using a responsive Wordpress site with WooCommerce and Shipstation among other integrations.

 {{< figure src="images/sm/website.jpg" width="800" class="image" >}}